neelance/jetpeg/README.md

 JetPEG
 ======

-A PEG parser generator for Ruby that uses LLVM to be lightning-fast.
+A PEG parser generator for Ruby and Go that uses LLVM to be lightning-fast.